jundalisay/superb/content/en/maharlika/laws/epira/chapter-9.md

 ## CHAPTER 9: FINAL PROVISIONS

-## SEC.
-75. Statutory Construction
+## Section 75.
+Statutory Construction

 <!-- This Act shall, unless the context indicates otherwise, be construed in favor of the establishment, promotion, preservation of competition and people empowerment so that the widest participation of the people, whether directly or indirectly, is ensured.  -->